Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

     2. The internal adapter doesn’t create any engine, so you don’t need to launch the indexation by clicking on the "reindex" button (two arrows forming a circle).
+    3. The engine may have specific option that can be filled when needed.
+For internal adapter, you can list the fields that will be managed as a single field in the form.

 2. Create a config for a page
     1. Add a page named `Internal search` or whatever you want, a path to access it, for example `search` or `find`, the engine that was created in the previous step (`Internal` here), and a form adapter (`Main`) that will do the mapping between the form and the engine.
 Forms added by modules can manage an advanced input field and/or filters.
-    2. In the config of the page, you can enable/disable facet and sort fields by drag-drop.
+    2. In the config of the page, you can manage main config of the page, and manage filters, sort fields and facets.
+Their fieldsets include a textarea that is a simple list of the fields you want, followed by the label and options.
+These textarea are followed by a field "available filters", "available sort fields" and "available facets", that can help to get the useful available fields in the whole list of fields managed by the search engile.
 The order of the fields will be the one that will be used for display.
+All field will be displayed, even if they are not managed by the search engine.
+       With the internal adapter, the fields `item_set_id_field`, `resource_class_id_field`, and `resource_template_id_field` display a select by default.
        Note that some indexers may have fields that seem duplicated, but they aren’t: some of them allow to prepare search engines and some other facets or sort indexes.
 Some of them may be used for all uses.
-This is not the case for the internal indexer, since there is no index.
+This is not the case for the internal indexer, that is a simpler search engine.
-       For example, you can use `dcterms:type`, `dcterms:subject`, `dcterms:creator`, `dcterms:date`, `dcterms:spatial`, `dcterms:language`
+       For example, you can use `dcterms:type`, `dcterms:subject`, `dcterms:creator`,
+       `dcterms:date`, `dcterms:spatial`, `dcterms:language` and `dcterms:rights`
-       and `dcterms:rights` as facets, and `dcterms:title`, `dcterms:date`, and
+       as facets, and `dcterms:title`, `dcterms:date`, and `dcterms:creator` as
-       `dcterms:creator` as sort fields.
+       sort fields.
-    3. Edit the name of the label that will be used for facets and sort fields in the same page.
-The string will be automatically translated if it exists in Omeka.
-    4. There are options for the default search results.
+    3. There are options for the default search results.
 If wanted, the query may be nothing, all, or anything else.
 This option applies only for the search page, not for blocks.